Employees Are Using AI to Raise Workplace Complaints. Is Your Business Ready?

 As employees become better informed, employers should expect greater scrutiny of payroll practices, workplace decisions and employment documentation.

-Maintaining compliance with the Fair Work Act 2009, the National Employment Standards (NES), applicable Modern Awards, enterprise agreements and record-keeping obligations is essential, not only to reduce legal risk, but also to demonstrate compliance if concerns are raised by an employee or regulator.
+Maintaining compliance with the Fair Work Act 2009, the National Employment Standards (NES), applicable modern awards, enterprise agreements and record-keeping obligations is essential, not only to reduce legal risk, but also to demonstrate compliance if concerns are raised by an employee or regulator.

 Four areas employers should review